johncmunson/blog/README.md

 - A lot of people focus on the dangers of optimizing or over-engineering too early.
 But people rarely talk about the dangers of waiting long to start implementing more robust patterns.
 There exists a golden window of when you should should focus on re-architecting... as soon as working within the current architecture begins to feel painful and tedious.
 As soon as you feel like the existing architecture is steering you into spaghetti more often than it is steering you into the pit of success.
 You should always be vigilant about looking for this golden window.
 If you over-engineer early on, you will likely create an architecture that isn't actually suited to the domain you're working in because the process wasn't informed enough by real-world experience.
 On the flip side, if you allow simple and naive patterns stick around well past their welcome, then you will one day find yourself lost in a maze with no idea how to get out.
 Either way, you eventually end up with a pile of spaghetti code.
 So, when you start that next project, perhaps you start out with a handful of transaction scripts, eventually graduate to MVC, and finally you go all-in on DDD.
 Always be on the lookout for when it's time to graduate, or if you are happy with where you're at.
 -

-## Cypress Tests

-- Tag system
-  - click a tag on a blog post, then go to /posts/tags/one and view a list of other posts with the same tag
-  - click on “tags”, then go to the /posts/tags page to see all posts grouped by tag
-    - Click a tag to go to the /posts/tags/one page
-    - Click a blog post to go to the blog post